 She further told me that she had no idea and could not quite understand how long alcohol would stay in her system.
 That is why she often drove around the campus drunk after a tiring day of hard-core partying.
 She was also unaware of how the blood alcohol content was calculated or in what amount of time and how many drinks actually amounted to 0.08 percent, which is the legal alcohol limit for drunk driving.

-Dartmouth is another university which is also quite famous for its image of a party hub.
+Dartmouth is another university that is also quite famous for its image of a party hub.
 The movie, Animal House, depicted such antics around the fraternity there.
-Now, this university has just made the announcement that as a measure to curb excessive drinking in the parties by the young college students, they are banning hard liquor from the campus.
+Now, this university has just made the announcement that as a measure to curb excessive drinking at the parties by the young college students, they are banning hard liquor from the campus.

-They are also prohibiting pledge and probation periods at student groups.
-It is being considered as a greater effort for preventing the pervading forces like alcohol abuse or sexual assault from destroying the peaceful ambience on campus.
+They are also prohibiting pledges and probation periods for student groups.
+It is being considered a greater effort for preventing the pervading forces like alcohol abuse or sexual assault from destroying the peaceful ambiance on campus.

 While I wait for the next update, I am also quite intrigued to know your opinions on the same.
 What do you think as responsible parents and students?